 entered into the VIMS SAV GIS digital database.

-Black-and-white aerial photography at a scale of 1:24,000 from flight lines is carefully examined to identify all visible SAV beds.
+The aerial photography is carefully examined to identify all visible SAV beds.
 Photographs covering SAV beds are scanned and orthorectified to create orthophoto mosaics.
 Outlines of SAV beds are then interpreted on-screen, providing a digital database for analysis of bed areas and locations.
-Ground survey information collected in 2007
+Ground survey information collected in 2012

 is tabulated and entered into the SAV geographic information system (GIS).